 April 29 was the day of New Zealand’s greatest maritime loss.
 On the same day, but many years before her, HMS London was burned by her own crew on the coast of West Africa.
 The Swedish steamer Nanking, bound from India to England, was torpedoed on that day in WWII.
 She had made a stop at Cape Town raising questions as to why.
 Did she pick up a cargo of gold bullion or even diamonds?
-If you are reading this in a post, go to http://shipwrecks.com/shipwrecks-of-april-29/ to learn more about some of the many shipwrecks that have occurred on this day over the years.
+If you are seeing this in a post, other than on Shipwrecks.com, read more about these wrecks and other ships lost on an April 29 at http://shipwrecks.com/shipwrecks-of-april-29/.

 compiled and edited by Dr. E. Lee Spence

 1758: HMS London, 6 guns, was burnt on April 29, 1758 to avoid capture in the Senegal river on the west coast of Africa.
 She was the former fishing vessel Holden, which had been purchased in 1756 from the Society for the Free British Fishery.

 1791: The American ship Termagant, Captain J. McGruder, bound from London, was burnt at Georgetown, South Carolina, on April 29, 1791.
 The Termagant, was built in Virginia in 1786, single deck with beams, pine sides, 250 tons, and 13′ draft.
 She was sheathed in 1787, and was classed A-1 by Lloyd’s.
 She was owned by S. Bourke.

 1808: Lieutenant John Price, acting captain HMS Falcon, while searching for Danish boats capable of carrying large numbers of enemy troops, found and destroyed on April 29, 1808, eight “pretty large boats … with troops nearby” on the island of Endelave, and six boats on Tunø.
 (Note: Endelave and Tunø are Danish islands in the Kattegat, north of Odense, off the coast of Funen.)